haacked/haacked.com/_posts/2014-04-24-octokit-oauth.markdown

+---
+layout: post
+title: "Using Octokit.net to authenticate your app with GitHub"
+date: 2014-04-24 10:44 -0800
+comments: true
+categories: [octokit github aspnetmvc oauth]
+---

 Some endpoints in the GitHub API require authorization to access private details.
-For example, if you want to get all of a user's repositories, you'll need to authenticate.
+For example, if you want to get all of a user's repositories, you'll need to authenticate to see private repositories.

 If you're building a third-party application that integrates with the GitHub API, it's poor form to ask for a user's GitHub credentials.
 Most users would be wary of providing that information.